 Each Saturday at noon EST we will publish a photo challenge similar in form to the now-defunct WPC.
 If you choose to participate, please make sure to tag your post with the name of our group LENS-ARTISTS so that all of the responses can be found together in the WP Reader.
-Please also include a link to the challenge moderator’s post.
+Please also include a link to the challenge moderator’s original post (links to the posts within the Reader will not work correctly).
 One of our 4 moderators will host the challenge each week.

 Week 1 – Patti of https://pilotfishblog.com/